-- Graph 28 above shows the invaluable work that our TSO is carrying out to help prevent homelessness.
-Through advising the client on debt management and liaising with other support agencies this has resulted in a number of households being able to remain in their accommodation. - 13 households have also been supported in preparing for their new tenancies.
+Graph 28 above shows the invaluable work that our TSO is carrying out to help prevent homelessness.
+Through advising the client on debt management and liaising with other support agencies this has resulted accommodation.

+13 households have also been supported in preparing for their new tenancies.
 This includes training on paying utilities and budgeting advice which will help them to sustain their tenancies in the long-term.